Focus in the Anthropology of Health

 What is the Anthropology of Health ?

-Anthropology of Health is the study of human biology and how it relates to cultural and physical environments.
+Anthropology of Health is the study of human biology and how it relates to cultural and physical environments through time.
 It emphasizes the effects of cultural and socioeconomic processes on biological and health outcomes in human populations.

-Developed by faculty member Dr. Tracey Galloway, an expert in chronic disease epidemiology and Indigenous health, this focus aims to prepare anthropologists for a career in health research and to train future health scientists in the anthropological techniques that lend scientific rigour and humanist compassion to a career in the health professions.
+Developed by faculty members Dr. Tracey Galloway, an expert in chronic disease epidemiology and Indigenous health, and Dr. Madeleine Mant, a specialist in bioarchaeology and archival approaches to health, this focus aims to prepare anthropologists for careers in health, broadly conceived, and to train future health scientists in the anthropological techniques that lend scientific rigour and humanist compassion to a career in the health professions.